pPrecel/cloudagent/docs/configuration-file.md

 The Cloud Agent can be fully configured by creating the `.cloudagent.conf.yaml` file in the `${HOME}` directory.
 The file should contain information about the clouds you want to observe.

+The Cloud Agent has functionality of auto-detecting any change around the configuration file.
+It means that after every change in the configuration file, program will automatically fetch all changes.

 > **NOTE:** The configuration file can be easily maintained using JSON schema.
 To generate it use the `cloudagent config schema` command.

 The sample config file: